jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_basic-usage.rst

 based on its knowledge of the specific service and the underlying response structure.

-You can access data from the result object like an associative PHP array.
+You can access data from the AWS\Result object like an associative PHP array.

 **Imports**